 Click here for more information and to register.

 Graded Motor Imagery (GMI) is an individually tailored treatment process which has been used successfully for persistent and complex pain states.
 The treatment aims to give back flexibility and creativity to the brain via graded exposure.
-Delivery of GMI follows a specific sequence starting with exercises least likely to activate a pain neurotag and progressing to imagined movements and finally mirror work.
 Find out more about Graded Motor Imagery here.

 How do you and your organisation manage mental health first aid?
 Are you aware of resilience training and the benefit to you and your organisation?
 Do you require manual handling or ergonomic training?